TRAINING AND EMPLOYMENT GUIDANCE LETTER No. 8-94

 Purpose

-To provide information on the Annual Conference of the National Association of Unemployment Insurance Appellate Boards (NAUIAB).
-The conference will be in Albuquerque, New Mexico from June 4 through June 8, 1995.
+To provide information on the Annual Conference of the National Association of Unemployment Insurance Appellate Boards (NAUIAB) in Denver, Colorado from June 20 through June 24, 1993.

 Canceled